linode/docs/docs/guides/networking/dns/dns-primary-and-secondary-server-setup/index.md

     sudo systemctl restart nsd
     ```

 From now on, any changes made on the hidden primary (`ns3`) propagate to the secondary name servers (`ns1` and `ns2`).
-As before, you verify this by adding a new resource record to the `yourdomainhere.com` zone file on `ns3`.
-After reloading the zone, query either secondary name server to see the new record.
+As before, verify this by adding a new resource record to the `yourdomainhere.com` zone file on `ns3`.
+After reloading the zone, query the secondary name servers to see the new record.

 You don’t need to make any changes at your domain registrar.
 To anyone on the public Internet, the now-secondary name servers at `ns1` and `ns2` are still authoritative for `yourdomainhere.com`.

 ## Conclusion

 Redundancy is important for any networked service, but none more so than DNS.
 Given the dependency of virtually all other services on a functioning DNS infrastructure, it’s important to ensure the loss of any one name server doesn’t affect availability.
-And given the critical role of the primary name server, security measures such as secret keys and a hidden primary can maximize uptime, not only for your DNS servers, but for all the services that depend on it.
+Given the critical role of the primary name server, security measures such as secret keys and a hidden primary can maximize uptime, not only for your DNS servers, but for all services that depend on it.